priyalviroja/security-paradox/src/about.md

 ## Why This Exists (Or: How I Learned to Stop Worrying and Love the Paradox)

-You know that moment when you're in a board meeting, explaining why you need $2M for security, and someone asks, "But can you *guarantee* we won't get breached?"
+You know that moment when a CISO is in a board meeting, explaining why they need $2M for security, and someone asks, "But can you *guarantee* we won't get breached?"

-And you think: *"I can't even guarantee my coffee won't spill on this presentation."*
+And they think: *"I can't even guarantee my coffee won't spill on this presentation."*

-Welcome.
-You're home.
+I see this.
+I see the impossible position.
+I see the paradox.

 This site exists because security leadership is **gloriously, maddeningly paradoxical**.
-We're asked to provide certainty in an uncertain world.
+Leaders are asked to provide certainty in an uncertain world.
 To control the uncontrollable.
 To prevent the unpredictable.
 To measure the immeasurable.

 It's like being asked to build a fireproof house out of matches while someone keeps asking, "But are you *sure* it won't burn?"

+**I'm a deeply technical security architect.** I live in the systems, the code, the architecture.
+I see things from the inside out.
+And I've realized: the most critical security problems aren't solved with better firewalls—they're solved by changing how leaders *think*.

-## The Uncomfortable Truth
+## The Uncomfortable Truth (That I See From the Trenches)

-Here's what nobody tells you when you become a CISO:
+Here's what nobody tells security leaders when they step into the role:

 **The job is not to eliminate risk.** (Spoiler: You can't.)
 **The job is not to achieve perfect security.** (Spoiler: It doesn't exist.)